SynDNA-Lab/Primers_designer/README.md

 # qTagGer
 ## Overview
-qTagGer creates a set of diagnostic PCR amplicons for a user defined motif (i.e. loxPsym) within a user defined input sequence and utilizes [Primer3](https://doi.org/10.1385/1-59259-192-2:365) for primer design.
+qTagGer creates a set of diagnostic PCR primers for a user defined motif (i.e. loxPsym) within a user defined input sequence and utilizes [Primer3](https://doi.org/10.1385/1-59259-192-2:365) for primer design.
 Off-target detection is performed by applying [bowtie](https://doi.org/10.1186/gb-2009-10-3-r25) to detect all sequences with multiple matches in the genome with a defined mismatch value (default value ≤ 4 bp).
 All off-target and Primer3 config parameters can be customized in the corresponding `config.yaml` and `settings.bak` file.

 ## Getting Started
 ### Dependencies